ETS-Android3/FBLAapp/README.txt

 emulator with API 16+ must be installed.
 This app only works for Android devices with API 16+.
 Upon opening Android Studio set the Run/Debug configurations to "app" and click
 "run 'app'" to launch app onto emulator or connected Android device.

+Application APK Install/Run Instructions /release/app-release.apk is a deployable .apk file that could be downloaded on to android devices for use.

 Resources Used
 - Menu Icons made using Ucraft - https://www.ucraft.com/